RJimenezTech/RJimenezTech/README.md

 - 👋 Hi, I’m Robert Jimenez.
-- 👀 I’m interested in full-stack web development.
+- 👀 I am a software developer with both front-end and back-end web application skills.
-- 🌱 I’m experienced with HTML, CSS, and JavaScript, but I continue to learn new technologies regularly.
+- 🌱 I’m experienced with HTML, CSS, and JavaScript, as well as React, Node, and Express.
-- 💞️ I’m willing to collaborate on small projects and have a strong willingness to broaden my horizons.
+- ⚙  I can work comfortably with GraphQL, MySQL, MongoDB, Handlebars, PWAs, and more.
+- 💞️ I enjoy working on collaborative teams where I can solve problems with the latest technologies.
+- 👩‍💻 I seek a role as a web developer at a company where I can learn, grow, and continue to master the craft.
+- 🌐 Checkout my personal website: RJimenezTech.com to find out more.
-- 📫 How to reach me email: RJimenezTech@gmail.com
+- 📫 Reach me directly at: RJimenezTech@gmail.com